neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Dr. Thies Jochimsen
    :affiliation: Post-doctoral researcher, Medical Physics Group, Department of Diagnostic and Interventional Radiology, University Hospital Jena, Jena, Germany
    :date: 2010-09-02
-   :tags:  lofs, team, software distribution, mentorship
+   :tags:  lofs, team, software distribution, mentorship, upstream
    :group: Research software projects

    [...] distributing the software via NeuroDebian generates valuable feedback which is indispensable for the development of free software.
 When working with the NeuroDebian team in the past, I have found their members to be very cooperative,    target-oriented and responsive.